How it works

 What’s the advantage of this test?

-Antibodies that our test detects are likely to be protective against SARS-CoV-2 infection
+Antibodies that our test detects have been shown to protect against SARS-CoV-2 infection using a neutralising test

-This test has also been tested against a SARS-CoV-2 neutralisation test (a test to see whether the antibodies in your blood are able to stop the live virus from entering and infecting cells) and both IgM & IgG antibody levels measured by our test correlate very strongly with virus neutralising (blocking viruses from infecting cells) activity.
-So, if you have a positive test it is very likely that the antibodies our test detects will be protective against SARS-CoV-2 infection.
+This test has also been validated against a SARS-CoV-2 neutralisation test, which determines whether the antibodies in your blood are able to stop the SARS-CoV-2 virus from entering and infecting cells.
+The antibody levels measured by our test correlated very strongly with virus neutralising activity, meaning they blocked the virus (original strain) from infecting cells.

 How accurate is this test?

 For high or very high positives, the specificity of our test is 100%.
 This means for moderate to very high antibody positives, we are almost 100% certain they are not false positives.
 For moderate level positives, the specificity of our test is 99.5%.
-This means for moderate antibody positives, one in 200 tests could be a false positive.
-For low level positives, the specificity of our test is 98.6%.
-This means for low antibody positives, 1.4 in 100 tests could be a false positive.
+This means for moderate antibody positives, one in 200 tests could be a “false positive”.
+For low-level positives, the specificity of our test is 98.6%.
+This means for low antibody positive, 1.4 in 100 tests could be a “false positive”.

-Note that in Prof Johnston’s view, a “false positive” is probably more likely to be showing cross-reactive protection from prior seasonal coronavirus exposure, than being a true false positive.
+Note that in Prof Johnston’s view, a “false positive” is probably more likely to be showing cross-reactive protection from prior seasonal coronavirus exposure, rather than being a true “false positive”.

 How quickly will I get my results?